cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 ### Known issues

-After rollback, chunk-ingesters replayed their old Write-Ahead-Log, thus loading old chunks into memory.
+After rollback, chunks ingesters will replay their old Write-Ahead-Log, thus loading old chunks into memory.
-WAL doesn't remember whether these old chunks were already flushed or not, so they are flushed again.
+WAL doesn't remember whether these old chunks were already flushed or not, so they will be flushed again to the storage.
-Until that flush happens, Cortex reports those chunks as unflushed, which may trigger some alerts (via `cortex_oldest_unflushed_chunk_timestamp_seconds` metric).
+Until that flush happens, Cortex reports those chunks as unflushed, which may trigger some alerts based on `cortex_oldest_unflushed_chunk_timestamp_seconds` metric.

 ## Appendix